jefflessard/tm16xx-display/README.md

 ```

 ### Display service
-Depending on the icons configured for the auxilary display, additional led triggers modules are required by `display-service`:
+Depending on the icons configured for the auxiliary display, additional led triggers modules are required by `display-service`:

 | Usage | LEDs | Trigger | Module | Config |
 |-------|------|---------|--------|--------|